courageousillumination/deckr/README.md

 #### Beginning the Game

 If you have selected a multiplayer game such as Hearts or Dominion, you will need to wait for other players to join before you may begin the game.
 To invite other players, simply send them the link you copied in the staging area.
 If you have lost this link, see the [FAQ](#faq).
+Once enough players have joined, anyone in the room may press "Start Game" to begin the game.

+#### Joining a Game as a Player

+Assuming the game has not started yet, navigate to the invite link provided to you by the player who created the game room.
+Enter a nickname here and press "Choose Nickname".
+You will be taken to the game room.

+#### Joining a Game as a Spectator

+You may join as a spectator whether or not a game has begun.
+To do so, navigate to the invite link provided by the person who created the game room.
+Without entering a nickname, press "Join as Spectator".
+You will be taken to the game room, but you will be unable to participate in the game.
+You may, however, participate in the chat.

+#### Playing a Game

 ## What is Implemented